brod2240/ufid_reader/README.md

 4. sudo reboot
 5. Once the Pi 4 has rebooted, the UFID Check-In System is running!

-Note: If creating your own admin website, make sure to change the base url in the validation code in the first function of ufid_reader/UFIDReader/Packages/Validation/validation.py
+Note: If creating your own admin website, make sure to change the base url in the validation code in the first function of ufid_reader/UFIDReader/Packages/Validation/validation.py \
+Note: When setting the mode to 1 or exam mode there is no 15 minute time buffer whereas the regular mode has it.

 ## Public Course API
 ### Credit: